plasmadancom/HAT-GUI/README.md

 Image overlays can be used to add interactive elements to your board such as relays or LEDs.
 CSS classes that contain "led" are dynamically displayed according to gpio status.

-Example, if you have 3 GPIOs with classes led1, led2, led3 respectively.
-You can add an image overlay to use for those LEDs.
+E.g., if you have 3 GPIOs with classes led1, led2, led3 respectively.
+You can add an image overlay to use for those LEDs with a small snippet of CSS.
+See [CTRL HAT](https://io.plasmadan.com/ctrlhat) for a working example.

 ```
 .overlay .dynamic-led {